| HMRC Reference:Notice 700/45 (October 2012) | View Change History |

 Once we have processed your Error Correction, we will send you a Notice of Error Correction confirming the amount of your Error Correction and any interest calculated on it.
 You will also get a Statement of Account showing the current balance payable to us (including any interest) or repayable to you.

-If your correction generated a repayment that is subject to the unjust enrichment provisions detailed in section 9 we won’t send you these documents, but we will notify you separately by letter.
+If your correction generated a repayment that is subject to the unjust enrichment provisions detailed in section 9 we will not send you these documents, but we will tell you separately by letter.

-If you don’t hear from us within 21 days, please contact your VAT Error Correction Team to make sure they’ve received your error correction notification.
+If you do not hear from us within 21 days, contact your VAT Error Correction Team to make sure they’ve received your error correction notification.

 If we’ve notified you in line with paragraph 7.2 and the Statement of Account shows a balance payable to us, you should send full payment as soon as possible to: